eregenyi/spectral_graph_theory/README.md

 Spectral Clustering: A Gentle Introduction and Genomics Application
 ===================================================================

-This repository contains the code, examples, and data used to generate the figures presented in the review paper, **"A gentle introduction to spectral clustering"** by Benjamin Couéraud and Enikő Regényi (2025).
+This repository contains the code and the data to reproduce all figures and analyses presented in **"Spectral Clustering for Interdisciplinary Research: From Graph Theory to RNA-seq Data Analysis"** by Benjamin Couéraud and Enikő Regényi (2025).

 The purpose of this code is to synthesize mathematical concepts (Graph Theory, Linear Algebra, Probability Theory) and demonstrate their practical application in high-dimensional biological data analysis.

-🚀 Structure
+🚀 Repository Structure
 ------------

 The code is organized to mirror the paper's logical flow, moving from fundamental concepts to complex application: